Downtown Walking Tour

 From the Oklahoma City National Memorial and Museum - Travel 1 block west to Hudson.
 Turn left.
 Travel 2.5 blocks south.
 Oklahoma City Museum of Art will be on your right (west side of Hudson).

-The Oklahoma City Museum of Art is located in the heart of the downtown Arts District and is celebrating its 10th year downtown in 2012.
+The Oklahoma City Museum of Art is located in the heart of downtown Oklahoma City is celebrating its 10th year downtown in 2012.
 Its permanent collection consists of European and American art, as well as the most comprehensive collection of Chihuly glass in the world.
 You'll know you're in the right place when you see the 55 ft. tall Chihuly glass tower in the atrium at the front of the museum.
 Grab lunch at their gourmet café and swing by the gift shop for some fun and funky souvenirs.
 And if you happen to be in town on a Thursday night from May- October, be sure check out "Cocktails on the Skyline", where you can grab a cocktail on the museum rooftop from 5pm-10pm.

 Next: Myriad Botanical Gardens & Tropical Conservatory